-Council is required by law to value properties in the City of Greater Dandenong every two years.
+Council is required by law to now value properties in the City of Greater Dandenong every year.
 The use of those valuations is part of a long-running system Councils in Victoria use to determine rates.

 The City of Greater Dandenong Council uses the Capital Improved Value (CIV valuation base) for the purpose of determining rates.
 The CIV is the total market value of the land, plus buildings and other improvements.

-The CIV is assessed every two years, as at 1 January in each even calendar year, in accordance with the Valuation of Land Act and under the guidance and audit control of the Valuer-General.
+The CIV is assessed every year, as at 1 January in each year, in accordance with the Valuation of Land Act and under the guidance and audit control of the Valuer-General.

 Other government authorities such as South East Water and State Revenue Office may use council valuations for their purposes.